17 Unusual Things to Do in Ho Chi Minh City – An Expat’s Guide

 14. Marvel at the Notre-Dame Cathedral Basilica of Saigon

-15. Send a Postcard at the Saigon Central Post Office
+15. Send a Postcard from the Saigon Central Post Office

 16. Visit Book Street